instamint/zzz-deprecated-docs/docs/source/disburse.rst

 Disburse
 ===================================

 The Disburse functionality is used to manage royalties, auctions and settlement of token trades.
 Settlement is currently in USD and USDC.
 The API requires an API key and has an endpoint of https://api.instamint.com/disburse/v1/.
+This API needs to be enabled by the admin of a client.
+Fractionalization and royalties featured are accessible via the Meta API and only if Disburse is enabled.

 Auction Management